 Such factors include the emergence of new payment methods, the growing role of payment facilitators on the payments market, the ever-evolving cyber threats that are also growing in number, the ever increasing amount of fraud, and others.
 Examples of the regulations that have come into being in response to these developments include GDPR that took effect in on May 25, 2018, the Strong Customer Authentication (SCA) requirement of PSD2 that came into force on September 14, 2019, and the AMLD 5 directive that was released on June 19, 2018.

-Juggling Security and User Experience
+Conflicting Security and User Experience

 Wonder how to start a payment processing company?
 Follow our getting-started guide!